shafiiganjeh/StockPred/README.md

 # StockPred
-Using a simple LSTM model to predict Bitcoin stocks prices.
+Using a simple LSTM model to predict Bitcoin prices.